LinkTheCoder/LinkTheCoder/README.md

 - ⚙️ Learning Server-side languages like Node, Python, C# etc.

-- 💾 Tinkering with databases like PostgreSQL, Supabase, Redis, Firebase etc.
+- 💾 Tinkering with databases like PostgreSQL, Supabase etc.

 - 🔁 Also a bit DevOps like Docker, Git etc.